miptleha/cs-http/README.md

 ```
 dotnet run
 ```
+[MainVersion.cs](MainVersion.cs) a cycle is launched by methods and degree of parallelism.
 Outputs to console common information about measurement process.
 Creates two `.csv` file with results for different parallel approaches and degree.
 The first file only has downloads, the second has a pause before each download to simulate some work.